High Speed 2: Previously proposed service patterns

-When the whole of Phase 2 is open, the following service pattern is proposed:
+Journey times

+Speaking in the House of Lords in December 2024, Rail Minister Lord Hendy stated that HS2 services had not been determined or finalised and that Euston Station will have six HS2 platforms.
+This is also in view of potentially upgrading Pendolino trains to 155 mph for use on HS2 and WCML track to improve end-to-end times as suggested by rail consultants.
+Pendolino trains have a life limit of 2046 with upgrades.

 Operator

-The ongoing servicing and maintenance of High Speed 2 is included within the West Coast Partnership franchise, which was awarded to Avanti West Coast—a joint venture between FirstGroup and Trenitalia—when the franchise commenced in December 2019.
-Avanti West Coast will be responsible for maintaining all aspects of the service, including ticketing, trains, and the maintenance of the infrastructure.
-The initial franchise contract is for the first three-to-five years of HS2's operation.
+The ongoing servicing and maintenance of HS2 was initially included within the West Coast Partnership franchise, which was awarded to Avanti West Coast—a joint venture between FirstGroup and Trenitalia—when the franchise commenced in December 2019.
+Avanti West Coast would have been responsible for maintaining all aspects of the service, including ticketing, trains, and the maintenance of the infrastructure.
+Following the 2024 general election, the Labour party committed itself to ending the franchise model and renationalising operators.
+Avanti West Coast's contract is not planned to be extended beyond the end of its core term on 18 October 2026.

 Fares

 The government has stated that it would "assume a fares structure in line with that of the existing railway", and HS2 should attract sufficient passengers to not have to charge premium fares.
 Paul Chapman, in charge of HS2's public relations strategy, suggested that there could be last-minute tickets sold at discount rates.
 He said, "when you have got a train departing on a regular basis, maybe every five or ten minutes, in that last half-hour before the train leaves and you have got empty seats...you can start selling tickets for £5 and £10 at a standby rate."